DanielKapica/di-workshop-01-intro-to-p5/README.md

 **What do these numbers do?
 What happens when you change them?**

+RGB, choosing the colour of the centre of the circle.
+Colour changes when we change the colours.

 **What does fill mean?
 What happens if you change it to stroke?**

+Fill means that it will be changing the internal colour of the circle.
+Changing it to stroke will change the colour of the outside of the circle.

 **What happens if you remove (or comment out) this line?
-What about if you include both fill and stroke on seperate lines?**
+What about if you include both fill and stroke on separate lines?**

+Commenting out fill will default to white circle with black background.
+Separating the lines means we can change the colour of the outside and inside of the circle.

 Now look at this line: